Brighton and Sussex Medical School: Institute of Postgraduate Medicine

-Extra-curricular activities

-Brighton and Sussex Medico-Chirurgical Society ("Med-Chi")

-All BSMS students are automatically members of the Brighton and Sussex Medico-Chirurgical Society which meets monthly on Thursday evenings at the Audrey Emerton Building main lecture theatre.
-The Society was founded in 1847 and continues to provide educational sessions to medical students and doctors on diverse topics related to medicine, from clinical care to global health and medical humanities.

-BSMS MedSoc

-At the centre of student life is BSMS MedSoc.
-It works with both Students’ Unions to organise sports and social events specifically aimed at medical students, such as balls, cabarets, talks and charity marathons.
-It is similar to a university students' union and acts as an umbrella organisation - providing funding and support for various societies and sports clubs at the medical school.

-BSMS Surgical Society

-Since the beginning of the medical school in 2003, there has been a society for students interested in surgery.

-BSMS Paediatric Society

-The BSMS Paediatric Society was set up in June 2011.
-Ran by medical students for those interested in a career in child health.
-The society held the very first National Medical Student Paediatric Conference (NMSPC) in May 2012 supported by the Royal College of Paediatrics and Child Health (RCPCH).
-Delegates included over 250 students from all UK medical schools and individuals from the BSMS BrightMed (outreach program).

-BSMS Clinical Skills Society

-The BSMS Clinical Skills Society was founded in September 2012 following a series of highly popular revision events for the first year Objective Structured Clinical Examinations (OSCEs) the previous year.
-The society runs extra-curricular clinical skills sessions for BSMS Students, both on the Sussex university campus and at the Audrey-Emerton Building, as well as yearly OSCE revision sessions in the third term.
-The society also produces a variety of examination resources 'in-house', specifically tailored for BSMS students although accessible to students from other Medical Schools.

 Sports

 Rugby

 BSMS Men's Rugby has been in place since the University was opened in 2003.
 The team won the NAMS (National Association for Medical Schools) Plate competition in 2017.
 Professional rugby player Matt_Worley once visited the team.

 Hockey

 The Sussex Healthcare Hockey Club was founded by BSMS students in 2016.

 Football

 The BSMS Men's Football Team won the first intramural league, based at the University of Brighton, and finished sixth at the National Association of Medics' Sports tournament in Dublin.

 On Wednesday, 22 March 2012 BSMS Men's Football secured the league title with a 7–1 victory over CSL.
 The win also meant the team had achieved a maximum 10 wins from 10 in the competition.
 The following weekend the team reached the semi-finals of the National Association of Medics' Sports 2012 tournament in Dundee, Scotland.
 They were beaten on penalties by eventual winners Newcastle.

 The team currently sit in Division 1 of the Mid-Sussex football league.